b33pbop/tp/docs/UserGuide.md

 </box>

-Example:
+**Example:**<br/>
-* Assuming that the Supplier `John Doe` has the phone number `91234567`
+You recently added a Supplier `John Doe` with the phone number `91234567`

-* Assuming that the below order is added into John Doe's order list, and it is the only order in the list:
+After closing the deal you added a single order to the order list:<br/>
-    * Item Name - Chicken
+1. [x] Item Name - Chicken
-    * Quantity - 20
+2. [x] Quantity - 20
-    * Unit Price - 9.80
+3. [x] Unit Price - 9.80
-    * Delivery Day - every Tuesday
+4. [x] Delivery Day - every Tuesday

+You realize a mistake in the order quantity and decided to update it:

 * `updateorder p/91234567 o/1 q/100`
 * The above command will edit the first order in John Doe's order list, such that the quantity is changed to `100`.